pablofernandezbonnett/learning/topics/architecture/README.md

 8. [17-gateway-vs-bff-vs-edge-patterns.md](./17-gateway-vs-bff-vs-edge-patterns.md): how to choose between gateway, `BFF`, reverse proxy, and service mesh without adding edge layers by default
 9. [18-shared-db-and-independent-deployments.md](./18-shared-db-and-independent-deployments.md): how to reason about transitional architectures where deploys are split before data ownership is cleanly split
 10. [19-database-per-service-and-read-model-migration.md](./19-database-per-service-and-read-model-migration.md): how to replace old shared-database joins with API composition, projections, or read models once write ownership is split
+11. [20-self-service-edge-platforms.md](./20-self-service-edge-platforms.md): how to give many teams safe self-service edge capability without exposing raw infrastructure power or turning platform into a ticket bottleneck

 ## Refresh